wilberquito/wilberquito.github.io/_posts/2023-08-20-glorified-personal-dotfiles.md

 $ ./symlink
 ```

 > The `symlink` program operates interactively.
-Upon encountering an existing
-configuration file or folder, it engages in a dialogue, offering you options to
-either create a backup, remove the existing item, or skip the creation of the
-symbolic link altogether.
-This interactive approach ensures that you have
+This interactive approach
+> ensures that you have
-control over how the symbolic links are established, preventing accidental
+> control over how the symbolic links are established, preventing accidental
-overwrites or disruptions to your existing configurations.
+> overwrites or disruptions to your existing configurations.
 {: .prompt-info }